ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: numbered="false" toc="exclude"}

 A dot child name which is not a single asterisk (`*`) is considered to have a key.
-It selects the value corresponding to the key from any JSON object node.
+It selects the value corresponding to the key from any object node.
 It selects
-no nodes from a node which is not a JSON object.
+no nodes from a node which is not a object.

 The key of a dot child name is the sequence of Unicode characters contained in that name.

 A dot child name consisting of a single asterisk is a wild card.
-It selects all the values of any JSON object node.
+It selects all the values of any object node.
 It also selects all the elements of any array node.
 It selects no nodes from
 number, string, or literal nodes.